Language Access Team

 Language Access Program Specialist

-Born and raised in Albuquerque, NM, I have a deep appreciation for family and the diverse cultures that enrich our communities.
-My upbringing was significantly influenced by my parents.
-I am proud to be the child of hardworking, loving hispanic parents which has deeply shaped my understanding of the struggles and significance of language access.
-I hold my bilingual seal on my high school diploma, reflecting my commitment to bridging language barriers and advocating for inclusive communication.
+Born and raised in Albuquerque, NM, Ximena Vargas has a deep appreciation for family and the diverse cultures that enrich the community.
+Her upbringing was significantly influenced by her hardworking, loving Hispanic parents, which shaped her understanding of the struggles and significance of language access.
+She holds a bilingual seal on her high school diploma, reflecting her commitment to bridging language barriers and advocating for inclusive communication.